 The main, west end organ has 30 stops and mechanical action over three manuals and pedals.
 It was built by Orgues Létourneau Lte in 2004, and inaugurated by Naji Hakim in January 2005.It is a magnificent instrument, much in demand for recitals and teaching by organisations throughout the UK.The specification can be found here.
 There is also a beautiful, brand new three-stop (8-4-2) Kenneth Tickell chamber organ at the east end, which was donated by a Selwyn alumnus, and inaugurated in November 2010.

-Selwyn will appoint its next Organ Scholar for entry in October 2017.
-Application forms will be available online in the summer of 2016, and the deadline for application is 1 September 2016.
+Selwyn is expecting to appoint its next Organ Scholar for entry in October 2021.
+Application forms will be available online, and the deadline for application is 1 September 2020.
 More details about Organ Scholarships in general are available from the University Undergraduate Admissions Prospectus.